Introduction

 Although it isn’t usually the defining factor, defect severity is one of the criteria used to determine the priority.
 Stakeholders consider the big picture while choosing the priority.
 They must always take business considerations into account.
 Therefore, priority and severity are both necessary.
 These two criteria aren’t necessarily dependent on one another while being closely related.
 Priority is not always determined by severity.
 As a result, several teams of experts who work on software development typically utilise these words.

-Conclusion Different teams use severity and priority as operating factors.
+Different teams use severity and priority as operating factors.
 The severity of a fault is one of the most important considerations, though.
 The person who must weigh the two options and decide is the project manager.
 Remembering the distinction between bug severity and priority is your best bet.
-Check out the QA certification training to learn more.
+Check out the Quality assurance training and placement to learn more.